john-azzaro/Study-Jest/README.md

 To figure out how the function/component should be tested, you need to think about the specific rules the problem needs to follow.
 For example, if the function were to test a fizz-buzz function,you could add tests for whether or not a given number is divisible by 3 is equal to "fizz", divisible by 5 is "buzz", etc. To verify that your rules are being followed, you would need to test the function over and over again to make sure that if a certain number appears, the result will be equal to your test results.

 ## Create a basic table of tests.
 This basic table of tests will have test inputs, expected outputs, and a description of what the test is performing.
-Below
+Below you have a number of tests.
+Each test has an input, a desired output, and a description of what the test is for.
+In normal circumstances, it is good to test the normal use cases.
+But it also important to test edge cases and even cases that you know will break.

 | **Test Number**   |   **Input**      | **Output**      | **Description**         |
 | ------------------| -----------------------------------| ------------------| --------------------------|